drugan/readmehelp/README.md

 # README Help module

-Allows automatically to display module's *README* file on the **admin/help/your_module** page.
-Provides [markdown ↗](https://en.wikipedia.org/wiki/Markdown) text filter for creating text formats.
+A simple module allowing to display a *README.md*, *README.txt* or *README* file on the **admin/help/your_module** page.
+Additionally, the module supports inserting highlighted `PHP` file snippets into a *README* file and provides a [markdown ↗](https://en.wikipedia.org/wiki/Markdown) text filter for creating *Drupal* text formats.

+The main difference with other similar modules is that it has no dependency on any external library, package or contrib module.

 > Tip: you can see this file in your browser by clicking the [admin/help#](#0 "?
 Help") link at the right of the *Admin toolbar* and then